 Creating and providing new tools for your jurors may sound labor-intensive.
 But in our experience, attorneys who give jurors a coherent plan have a distinct advantage over those who do not: Jurors who favor the side that provides guidelines are usually out of the blocks faster during deliberations and are more likely to dominate early (and important) discussions about the trial.
 That’s because these jurors don’t need to spend time at the outset trying to figure out how to analyze the facts.
 They know how to do so because counsel taught them how to do so and inspired them to give a damn about the case.

-This article appeared in the San Francisco Daily Journal on December 15, 2008.
+This article originally appeared in the San Francisco Daily Journal on December 15, 2008.

 Appeared in The San Francisco Daily Journal